Ar-Kareem/puzzle_solver/src/puzzle_solver/puzzles/linesweeper/README.md

 **Rules**

-Linesweeper (also known as "Loop") is a logic puzzle played on a rectangular grid.
+Linesweeper is a logic puzzle played on a rectangular grid.
 The goal is to draw a single, continuous, non-intersecting loop that connects the centers of the grid cells.

 Certain cells contain numbers that impose additional constraints on the loop's path.